Go to AAD Home

 Where does vitiligo appear on the body?

 Vitiligo can develop anywhere on a person's skin.
-When vitiligo begins, the patches usually appear on the:
+When vitiligo begins, the patches usually appear in one or more of these areas:

 • Face